Desexing your dog or cat

 Your animal must be registered with Moreland City Council before a desexing voucher can be issued.

 If your animal is not already registered, you will be required to complete an application form and pay the full fee for the first year of registration.
 When your animal has been desexed, it is your responsibility to provide a copy of the desexing certificate to Council to claim the reduced fee for future years.

-You can get your desexing voucher from any of our Council Citizens Service Centres.
+You can get your desexing voucher from a Council Citizens Service Centre.

 Simply present your concession card along with proof that your animal is registered to obtain a voucher.
 There is a maximum of two vouchers per household.

 The voucher is valid for 1 month from the date of issue.

 When booking your desexing appointment, ask the veterinary surgery if they accept the discount voucher and then take the voucher with you when you attend the appointment.